 Inspired by this question and the more general desire to examine languages beyond English, we have begun developing language localizers for a diverse set of languages, which we will be making available to other researchers here.

 Description of the Materials

 We are using Lewis Carroll’s “Alice in Wonderland”.
 We are taking advantage of the fact that this book has been translated into dozens of diverse languages.
 Our materials consist of 28 short passages (15-30 sec long) and 3 long passages (~5-6 min long).
 We chose to use auditory modality in order to make the localizers child-friendly as well as useable in illiterate populations.
 All the materials are recorded by a female (again, for child-friendliness reasons) native speaker.

 The localizer contrast relies on the intact speech > acoustically degraded speech contrast.
-For each language, the download directory will include: i) intact passages and ii) degraded passages, with each version containing 28 short and 3 long passages.
+For each language, the download directory will include: i) 28 intact passages, ii) 28 degraded passages, and iii) 3 long passages.
 The latter can be used for investigating interregional functional correlations.
 For details on the validation of this contrast and showing its similarity to our more traditional contrast (sentences > nonword sequences), please see Scott et al. (2016).
 There, you can also find details on the procedure we use to create the degraded versions of the materials.

 A general MATLAB Psychtoolbox script that works with materials in any language is available for download here.
 Instructions on how to run the script, including audio file setup, is in the documentation at the top of the file "AliceLocalizer.m".
 You must have MATLAB 2013b or later with Psychtoolbox installed.